david-yu/vagrant-docker-ee-ubuntu/README.md

 destroy:
 	@vagrant destroy -f ucp worker-node1 worker-node2
 ```

-Then you can run from the CLI.
-First lets set up a manager node to start our cluster, we'll use the `ucp` target instead to customize our cluster, instead of using `start` to bring up UCP with two swarm worker nodes.
+First lets set up a manager node to start our cluster, we'll use the `ucp` target instead to customize our cluster.
+If you want to just provision UCP and two swarm workers instead of use the `make start` target instead.
 ```
 make ucp
 ```